iggredible/Learn-Vim/ch09_macros.md

 0W~$bideep fried ^[A.^[
 ```

-To add the amended instruction into register "a", you can do it the same way as adding a new entry into a named register.
+To add the amended instruction into register "a, you can do it the same way as adding a new entry into a named register.
 At the start of the line, run `"ay$`.
-This tells Vim that you're using the named register "a" (`"a`) to store the yanked text from the current position to the end of the line (`y$`).
+This tells Vim that you're using the named register "a (`"a`) to store the yanked text from the current position to the end of the line (`y$`).

 Now when you execute `@a`, your macro will toggle the case of the first word, add "deep fried " before "donut", and add a "." at the end of the line.

 An alternative way to amend a macro is to use a command line expression.
-Do `:let @a="`, then do `Ctrl-r Ctrl-r a`, this will literally paste the content of register "a".
+Do `:let @a="`, then do `Ctrl-r Ctrl-r a`, this will literally paste the content of register "a.
 Finally, don't forget to close the double quotes (`"`).
 If you need to insert special characters using internal codes while editing a command line expression, you can use `Ctrl-v`.

 ## Macro Redundancy

 You can easily duplicate macros from one register to another.
-For example, to duplicate a macro in register "a" to register "z", you can do `:let @z = @a`. `@a` represents the content of register "a".
+For example, to duplicate a macro in register "a to register "z, you can do `:let @z = @a`. `@a` represents the content of register "a.
 Now if you run `@z`, it does the exact same actions as `@a`.

 I find creating a redundancy useful on my most frequently used macros.
 In my workflow, I usually record macros in the first seven alphabetical letters (a-g) and I often replace them without much thought.
 If I move the useful macros towards the end of the alphabets, I can preserve them without worrying that I might accidentally replace them.